timkurvers/valheim-macos/README.md

 A Steam leak in 2021 seemed to indicate that Iron Gate, developers of Valheim, were exploring macOS support.

-Unfortunately, that seems in limbo currently, as pointed out by moderator [Munin]:
+Unfortunately, that seems to be in limbo currently, as pointed out by moderator [Munin]:

 > A little update: They [Iron Gate] still want do the Mac version.
 The question is just when.
 Currently, they focus on developing the Windows & Linux versions of the game (surprise, surprise - I know), and simply don't have time to work on supporting another OS.
 >